jyjek/getting_and_celaning_data/CodeBook.md

 ## Task 5

-Using dplyr package I produce final tidy data set with mean of each variable activity and subject.
-After that write result into file result.txt
+Using dplyr package I produced final tidy data set with mean of each variable activity and subject.
+After that wrote result into file result.txt